Joseph Hansen (writer): Personal life

 Hansen was married to artist Jane Bancroft, a lesbian, from 1943 to her death in 1994.
 He said their relationship was that of "a gay man and a woman who happened to love each other."
 They were married for 51 years.
 Bancroft was an artist, scholar and teacher.
 She was born in Boston on February 4, 1917, and grew up in El Paso.
 She was an animal lover and rescued and sheltered strays.
 She died on September 9, 1994, following a stroke.
 Following her death, Joseph Hansen wrote the poem The Dark/The Diary (In memoriam: J.B.H., 1917-1994).
-The couple had one daughter, Barbara, who later transitioned and changed his name to Daniel James Hansen.
+The couple had one child, Barbara, who later transitioned and changed his name to Daniel James Hansen.
 According to a friend quoted in an obituary, Hansen also had two long-term male lovers.

 Hansen disliked the term "gay" and always described himself as "homosexual".

 Hansen died from heart failure in 2004 at his home in Laguna Beach, California.